 Mortgage Insurance in Australia: Everything You Need to Know

-If you're buying a home in Australia with less than a 20% deposit, you'll almost certainly encounter mortgage insurance — formally known as Lenders Mortgage Insurance (LMI).
-It's one of the biggest upfront costs most first home buyers don't see coming, and one of the most misunderstood fees in the entire home-buying process.
+If you're buying a home in Australia with less than a 20% deposit, you will pay mortgage insurance, formally called Lenders Mortgage Insurance (LMI).
+It's one of the biggest upfront costs for first home buyers, and one of the least understood fees in the home-buying process.

-Here's the complete guide: what mortgage insurance is, how much it costs, who it actually protects, and every legitimate way to avoid or reduce it.
+This covers what mortgage insurance is, how much it costs, who it protects, and every way to avoid or reduce it.

-Lenders Mortgage Insurance is a one-time insurance premium that protects the lender — not you — if you default on your home loan.
-Despite you paying for it, the policy is between the insurer and the bank.
+Lenders Mortgage Insurance is a one-time insurance premium protects the lender, not you, if you default on your home loan.
+You pay it, but the policy sits between the insurer and the bank.

 Banks require LMI when your Loan-to-Value Ratio (LVR) exceeds 80%.
 In simple terms: if your deposit is less than 20% of the property's value, you'll need LMI.